dev-bittu/lotus-grammar/grammar/data_types_and_variables/data_types.md

 - **Complex Numbers** Implementation pending; will handle real and imaginary parts.
 - **Array Type** Requires type and size to be specified, followed by the elements.
 - **Map Type** Enables key-value pairs with specified key and value types, similar to dictionaries in Python.
-- Strong typing in *mylang* ensures consistency and improves code readability.
+- Strong typing in *b2* ensures consistency and improves code readability.